-If your neighbor’s dog has bitten you or your child, your neighbor is responsible, provided the injured person was not trespassing, committing a crime, or provoking the dog at the time of the attack.
+If your neighbor’s dog has bitten you or your child, your neighbor may be responsible.
 As you will continue to live near that neighbor, it is important to be mindful of the relationship.
 Your neighbor’s homeowners insurance may cover your damages.

 Be considerate when dealing with your neighbor, but also obtain as much information as possible, particularly whether the dog is up to date on its vaccinations.
 Do not underestimate the importance of getting medical treatment for dog bites.
 If left untreated, they can lead to serious infections.

-- Get full name and contact information for the dog’s owner.
+- Get the full name and contact information of the dog’s owner.

 - Request proof of rabies vaccination.

 - Get the name of the dog’s veterinarian (so you can confirm that vaccinations are up-to-date).

 - Clean the wound with soap and water as soon as possible.

 - Call your doctor or go to the emergency room for treatment immediately.